 ADHD in Canada: Two Current Action Items

-Here are two key advocacy areas where CADDRA and CADDAC have joined forces.
+CADDRA and CADDAC have joined forces in two key advocacy areas.
 Primarily, they involve medication and education.

 They explain the issues very clearly and provide concrete ways to make your voice heard to government officials.